 To solve this issue, we invested heavily in building an incredibly robust property-matching solution.
-We leverage multiple location data inputs—address, parcel boundaries, building footprints, and others—and combine them in an optimal manner for insurance risk assessment.
-In doing so, we’ve improved the accuracy of our parcel results to a near-perfect 98 percent.
+We leverage multiple location data inputs—address, building footprints, and other third-party information—and combine them in an optimal manner for insurance risk assessment.
+In doing so, we’ve improved the accuracy of our building identification results to a near-perfect 98 percent.

 For this kind of property, Cape’s browser-based application can reduce the time it takes to correctly match buildings to a risk by more than 90 percent.
 For the example property above, an underwriter may complete this step in less than two minutes, saving 25 minutes on a single submission.
 An underwriter simply copies the addresses from a building schedule into the application, then confirms or modifies the pre-populated property boundary created by Cape’s automatic property-matching engine.
 For the truly challenging corner cases where the underwriter may disagree with the automated boundary, the application allows users to alter boundaries and feed the correction back into the Cape system.

 Identifying an attached building segment that belongs to a business

 Underwriters using digital tools often have a hard time resolving and attributing different structures when they may share a wall with a property on an adjacent structure.
 While the task becomes easier upon review of top-down imagery, it’s often not immediately evident which structure (or roof segment, as seen from overhead) corresponds to which property.